micmejia/bible-dump/AMPC/Luke/Luke 15.md

-And the Pharisees and the scribes kept muttering _and_ indignantly complaining, saying, This man accepts _and_ receives _and_ welcomes [[^b]preeminently wicked] sinners and eats with them.
+And the Pharisees and the scribes kept muttering _and_ indignantly complaining, saying, This man accepts _and_ receives _and_ welcomes [preeminently wicked] sinners and eats with them.